 More smoke is not a good thing

 .One of the biggest mistakes new BBQ-ers make is to think that “more smoke is better,” and unfortunately they try to achieve that by adding too much wood to the fire.
 Most people enjoy smoke flavor as a complement, not the main flavor.
 If you are the Pitmaster, you need to realize that when you have your head in the smoker tending meat, you will lose the ability to taste smokiness, but your guests sure won’t.

 When you are building a fire, you must take into account the smoker.
 Some pits are made to be run on a charcoal base, some are meant to be run on wood (“stickburners” in the BBQ world.)
 Generally speaking, I am a believer in using charcoal, whether for grilling or smoking.
-Generally, when I am smoking an item, in order to use the smoke flavor as a nuance rather than a forward palate note I keep a base of charcoal burning and add wood chunks to achieve the flavor I am looking to achieve.
-Not to irk the “stick burner” crowd, but I also believe I have a lot more control over my temperature by utilizing a bed of more consistently burning charcoal rather than an all-wood fire, which unless very tightly watched is prone to large temperature fluctuations.
+When I am smoking an item, in order to use the smoke flavor as a nuance rather than a forward palate note, I keep a base of charcoal burning and add wood chunks to achieve my flavor.
+Not to irk the “stick burner” crowd, but I also believe I have a lot more control over my temperature by utilizing a bed of more consistently burning charcoal rather than an all-wood fire.
+Unless you very tightly control an all wood fire, you will be prone to large temperature fluctuations.
 Charcoal, along with being a more steadily burning product, also allows me to tend my fire less.
 Even in grills made to be run on wood such as the famous “Jambo” cookers, the addition of a charcoal basket will allow for a bed of charcoal to use as your base fire.

 I’ll talk about different charcoals and woods later.
 Until then, go out and fire up the grill- practice makes perfect!